Docker Production skill

 - [ ] Multi-stage build (deps → build → production)

-- [ ] Specific base image tag (node:20.11-alpine, not node:latest)
+- [ ] Specific base image tag pinned to a DIGEST (node:24-alpine@sha256:..., never :latest)

-- [ ] .dockerignore includes .git, node_modules, .env, tests
+- [ ] .dockerignore covers .git, node_modules, .env* — but NOT *.md/Dockerfile blanket-globbed

-- [ ] HEALTHCHECK defined
+- [ ] HEALTHCHECK defined (or external check for scratch, which can't exec one)

-- [ ] Signal handling (tini or dumb-init)
+- [ ] Signal handling (tini or dumb-init) so SIGTERM reaches your app for graceful shutdown

 # Good label practice